On the family of singular Brascamp-Lieb inequalities with dimension datum $(1, 2, 2, 1)$: Proof of Theorem

-Since $f$, $G$, $H$ are all Schwartz function, these five terms are all $L^{1}$ integrable.
+Since $f$, $G$, $H$ are all Schwartz function, these four terms are all $L^{1}$ integrable.
+This completes the proof of estimate (\ref{sthtbdd}) for $(p_1,p_2,p_3)$ in the range \eqref{pexp}.

-For exponents $(p_{1},p_{2},p_{3})$ other than (\ref{pexp}), we will show that it is impossible to obtain the inequality (\ref{sthtbdd}).
+Now assume $(p_{1},p_{2},p_{3})$ do not satisfy (\ref{pexp}), we will show that the a priori inequality (\ref{sthtbdd}) does not hold.
 In this proof, we will use $H$ to denote the Hilbert transform.
-To distinguish from the Hilbert transform, we will use $\widetilde{H}$ to denote the third function in our trilinear form.
+To distinguish from the Hilbert transform, we take $E$ to denote the third function in our trilinear form.
 We will prove by contradiction.
-Suppose (\ref{sthtbdd}) holds for some exponents $(p_{1},p_{2},p_{3})$ other than (\ref{pexp}).